MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 **Q: Why can't I view the video?**

-To maintain the privacy of live event content, only authorized users can join a live event and are authenticated as they load the live event page.
+To maintain the privacy of live event content, only authorized users can join a live event.
+Users are authenticated as they load the live event page.
 Authentication must be successful for video to be viewable.
 Use your browser's settings to make sure that cookies are enabled and that any extensions that block tokens are disabled.
 After changing the settings, refresh the event page.

 **Q: Where are the videos stored once they are produced?**

 The Video-on-Demand is stored in the SharePoint Community where the event was hosted and is automatically shared with members of the private community.
 If the event was produced in a public community, the video is shared with everyone across the Viva Engage network.

-**Q: Can Event Producers edit videos?**
+**Q: Can event producers edit videos?**

 Yes, the videos can be edited in SharePoint.
 The edited video in SharePoint is automatically updated for attendees to watch.
-It can take up to 10 minutes before producers can edit their videos after the event is completed.
+Once the event is over, producers may need to wait up to 10 minutes for the video to become editable.

 **Q: What happens to the old live events videos that were produced using Microsoft Stream?**